 This war memorial, the largest in Broken Arrow's Veteran's Park, honors American women's contributions on the battlefield and the homefront from the Revolution to the present day.
 Pictured in the monument's WW1 section are ordinance workers, American Red Cross workers, "farmerettes" with tractors, and women making flags.

-Commemorating the one hundred & six (106) local servicemembers killed in action (KIA) during WW I. This memorial is part of a larger Veterans Memorial Park and Museum honoring local servicemembers from the Seminole War (~1817-1858) to the present day.
+Commemorating the 106 local service members killed in action (KIA) during World War I. This memorial is part of a larger Veterans Memorial Park and Museum honoring local service members from the Seminole War (~1817-1858) to the present day.

 The Wesley Bolin Memorial Plaza, located in front of the Arizona state capitol, is home to 30 memorials commemorating important people, events, and symbols throughout Arizonian and/or American history.
 Memorial #9 is dedicated to Arizonians who fought in the First World War.